My Story

 From a kid chasing dreams to a coach helping others achieve theirs.

 I’ve been active for as long as I can remember.
-From a young age, sport was everything — football at break time, athletics in summer and eventually basketball became my obsession.
+From a young age, sport was everything — football at break time, athletics in the summer, and eventually basketball became my obsession.

 As a teenager, I played at a high level, chasing the dream of becoming a pro.
-It taught me a lot: discipline, commitment, and how much I loved training — not just the game, but the process behind it.
-The gym became a second home, and I found myself fascinated by strength and conditioning.
+It taught me a lot: discipline, commitment and how much I loved training — not just the game, but the process behind it.
+During my time at the academy, being in the gym became something I enjoyed, and I found myself fascinated by strength and conditioning.

 But like many stories, mine didn’t go the way I planned.